What is Dual Enrollment

 What are the eligibility criteria?

-- Have a minimum ACT score of 18 in English and 19 in Reading if you wish to take a course that does not involve math skills
+- ACT or PLAN ACT score of 18 in English and 19 in Reading

 To qualify for non-general education, non-business courses, you must:

 - Have an unweighted high school GPA of 2.0 or higher

 - Have a minimum of 13's on each sub-section of the ACT or PLAN ACT or minimum of 340 on each section of the SAT or 380 on each section of the PSAT.
 PLAN ACT and PSAT are not permissible for seniors.

 - Meet the minimum requirements for the course you wish to take